coderofsalvation/hypermediatic/RFC_HYPERMEDIATIC.md

 3. unrecognized fileformats can automatically consult the filetype and/or browser extension-store, and trigger an installation CTA
 4. closing the gap between native highperformance games/spatial computing and the (lower performing security-sandboxed) webbrowser
 5. preventing the security/privacy traps of hyperscripted HTML, by pushing/allowing logic-layer (javascript e.g.) only in browser-extension space

-# Criteria for a hypermediatic browser or fileformats

-1. fileformats with outbound/embedded links are the focus (not only HTML)
-2. toplevel URLs with an unknown file-extension or mimetype should trigger the fileformat store
-3. Outbound links are supported (like `href` in HTML)
-4. Embedded links are supported (like `src` in HTML)
-5. Tagging/Classifying nodes or items is supported (like `class` in HTML)
-6. Naming nodes or items is supported (like `id` in HTML, or object names in glTF)
-7. Positioning the user in 2D/3D is supported (like a spawn-point in games, or URI Fragment-jump-to-page-position in HTML)

-## Native top-level URL browsin

-1. if an extension or mimetype is unknown
-1. search the fileformat store for supported fileformatviewers (and offer installation)
-1. search the browser extension store for fileformat-related support (and offer installation)

 # Hypermediatic as a selfmodulating synthesizer